sqmedeiros/lpeglabel/README.md

 #### <a name="f-t"></a><code>lpeglabel.T(l)</code>

 Returns a pattern that throws the label `l`.
 A label must be an integer between 1 and 255.

+This pattern always causes a failure, whose associated position will be used to set **sfail**, no matter whether this is the farthest failure position or not.

 #### <a name="f-rec"></a><code>lpeglabel.Rec(p1, p2, l1, ..., ln)</code>